OlivierArgentieri/EditoolsUnity/README.md

 ## GUI element in scene :
-    - Start with BeginGUI and close by EndGUI.
+    - Need to Start with BeginGUI and close by EndGUI.